HeartMate 3 LVAD Therapy

 Can I resume regular activities with an LVAD?

-Answer: LVAD patients may return to a relatively normal life and usually the relief of symptoms often assists in allowing patients to enjoy activities that may have been previously discontinued due to advanced heart failure symptoms.
-However, some physical activities (may be limited due to the LVAD e.g. swimming), and you'll need to follow your doctor's advice for specific exercise and lifestyle recommendations.
+LVAD patients may return to a relatively normal life and usually the relief of symptoms often assists in allowing patients to enjoy activities that may have been previously discontinued due to advanced heart failure symptoms.
+However, some physical activities may be limited due to the LVAD (e.g. swimming), and you'll need to follow your doctor's advice for specific exercise and lifestyle recommendations.

 What can I eat or are there diet restrictions with an LVAD?

-Answer: For the most part, your LVAD will not drastically restrict your food options although sodium and fluid intake may need to be monitored.
+For the most part, your LVAD will not drastically restrict your food options although sodium and fluid intake may need to be monitored as they are with any heart failure patient.
 Based on your specific situation, if you have any other health conditions (e.g. diabetes) your diet may be restricted.
 Your doctor will discuss these with you prior to your procedure.

 Can I travel with an LVAD?

-Answer: Traveling with an LVAD is possible, but it requires advanced planning.
+Many LVAD patients travel around the globe.
+Traveling with an LVAD is possible, but it requires advanced planning.
 You'll need to ensure you have enough power sources, backup equipment and a plan in place in case of emergencies.
-Be sure to discuss your travel plans with your healthcare team well in advance of your trip.
+Be sure to discuss your travel plans with your healthcare team in advance of your trip.
 More detailed information on LVAD travel can be found here: Traveling with an LVAD

 How can I prepare for my LVAD surgery?